bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

   $type: 'app.bsky.embed.video',
   video: { /* omitted */ }

-  // Next line wil result in a TypeScript
+  // Next line will result in a TypeScript
   // error (a string is expected).
   alt: 123,